jim-collier/x9git/project/backlog.md

 		- Two smaller ones: a flag that only ever existed on the deleted engine, and a command spelled the old way.
 		- Fixed, all ten: the counts (ten, and 23 with subcommands), the branch a contributor is sent to (named nowhere now - `git clone` then `cd src-go` is the whole of it), the suite that ran against two implementations, design.md's folder list, testing section and release section, `bin/gitsby` in the style guide, `-NoSync` in contributing, and the old command spelling in the one-liners.
 The dogfood caveat is in the README too - those destinations are one machine's paths.

-	- ✅ Directive review 20260819 item 36: the Install section has no sub-headings.
+	- ✅ Code Review 20260819a item 36: the Install section has no sub-headings.
 		- Nothing in the contents leads a reader to "is this in my package manager", though the answer is written a few lines down.
 		- The development section does not say the pipeline commits and pushes at the end, which will surprise someone running it on a fork.
 		- Fixed: Install now has "Is it in my package manager?" (the answer was already there, four paragraphs down), "The one-liners", "Where it goes", "Without the installer" and "Coming from 2.x".
 The pipeline is described as eight numbered steps, and step 8 says in bold that it commits and pushes.

-	- ✅ Directive review 20260819 item 37: several of the strongest features are buried.
+	- ✅ Code Review 20260819a item 37: several of the strongest features are buried.
 		- One static binary with nothing alongside it is the third bullet of a compatibility list.
 		- That every mutating command shows the exact git commands and asks first is the main safety argument and appears once, near the bottom.
 		- `repo create` listing what it is about to publish, the offline behavior, and `account apply` teaching plain git the same rules are each a clause inside a longer paragraph.